Understanding What A Mortgage Loan Originator Does

 Now that you have a surface-level understanding of mortgage loan originators and what they do, you’ll likely have some questions.
 Below, we answer some of the most common questions about MLOs.

 For example, a borrower with a loan amount of $100,000 can expect to pay around $500 to $1,000 in mortgage origination fees.

 Mortgages come in several different loan types, have various qualifications, require certain documents, and vary in terms by different lenders and state laws.
-It’s important to work with an MLO that has knowledge in the residential mortgage loan industry and your specific state.
+It’s important to work with an MLO that has knowledge of the residential mortgage industry in your specific state.

 Nationwide banks are required to have federal registrations and do not require individual MLOs to obtain a loan originator license.

-For non-bank lenders, like credit unions, MLOs are required to be licensed with individual states.
+For non-bank lenders, like credit unions, MLOs are required to acquire state licensing.
 An MLO could be licensed in multiple states, even if they work in one state.
 To become an MLO, one must meet the following licensing requirements:

 - Complete 20 hours of pre-licensing education

-- Score a minimum of 75% on the two-part nationwide SAFE Mortgage Licensing Act Exam, developed by the Nationwide Mortgage Licensing System (NMLS)
+- Score a minimum of 75% on the two-part nationwide SAFE Mortgage Licensing Act Exam, developed by the Nationwide Multistate Licensing System (NMLS)

 - Agree to a thorough criminal background check

 - Commit to continuing mortgage education each year

 A mortgage loan originator’s salary will depend on several factors, including the company they work for, their level of experience and how many home loans they close per month.

 If the MLO is a broker, they may be paid by their clients or by commission from the lender they partner with to close the loan.
 If the MLO is a loan officer, they’ll typically be paid an hourly rate or salary along with a commission earned per loan.